-Stepping Stone’s Mission is to treat, assist and support women in their early recovery from co-occuring disorders associated with alcohol and or drugs.
+Stepping Stone’s Mission is to continue treating, assisting and supporting working women in their early recovery from alcohol and drug addiction as we have for over 50 years.

 Stepping Stone is a social model residential facility designed to help women in early recovery from substance use and co-occurring disorders return to the workforce and develop a sense of purpose.

 We integrate our 55 years of experience treating the unique needs of women with evidence-based practices and the principles of the 12 steps of Alcoholics Anonymous.

 Our experience has taught us that women succumb to and suffer through addiction differently and recover differently than men.
 Our women-only program addresses some of the underlying issues that are unique to women such as trauma, shame and guilt, body image/self-acceptance, and hidden expectations.